Connect with other campus resources dedicated to maintaining a safe and inclusive campus for all Loyolans.

 Student Conduct & Conflict Resolution

-The Office of Student Conduct & Conflict Resolution offers a variety of tools for conflict resolution used to meet the unique needs of students, foster learning experiences, and restore peace to the Loyola community.
+The Office of Student Conduct & Conflict Resolution (OSCCR) offers a variety of tools for conflict resolution used to meet the unique needs of students, foster learning experiences, and restore peace to the Loyola community.
 You can review their conflict resolution services here.

 The Center for Diversity & Inclusion (CDI) in the Division of Student Development advances the recognition and appreciation of our diverse community, promotes multicultural education across campus, strives to ensure the retention and success of underrepresented students, and fosters a supportive, inclusive environment for all students, faculty and staff.

 CDI offers a host of trainings, events, and programs to help students get connected to Loyola and to the social justice work that undergirds our collective mission.